-This guide is intended to assist northern planners emergency and emergency management organizations (EMOs), well as first responders and others who are responsible for the overall safety of Canada's northern communities, in developing emergency management strategies and plans that are inclusive of the needs of persons with disabilities.
+This guide is intended to assist northern emergency planners and emergency management organizations (EMOs), as well as first responders and others who are responsible for the safety of Canada's overall northern communities. in developing emergency management strategies and plans that are inclusive of the of needs persons with disabilities.
 Recognizing that southern models of emergency management are not always suited for communities in Canada's North.